 3 things contribute to the income growth in the portfolio:

-1. Adding fresh capital each month from my own paycheque.
+1. Adding fresh capital each month from my own paycheque to buy more dividend stocks.
 This is what it means to “Pay Yourself First.”

-2. Re-investing the cash generated from the portfolio.
+2. Re-investing dividends.
+This is the cash generated from the portfolio.
 This is basically money making even more money for me.

 3. And my favorite…dividend increases.
 I’m always teasing my wife about how “I just got a raise.”
 At least once a year my companies increase their dividend payment.
 I’d say the increase ranges anywhere from 3% to 7% per year, on average.